vkotturu/learning-library/developer-library/microservices-unified-observability/extended-usage/extended-usage.md

     ![Programmatic Span](./images/programmaticspan.png " ")

-4. Notice how the OpenTracing id is set as the ECID for end to end tracing across app/Kubernetes tier and database tier.
+4. Notice how the OpenTracing id is set as the ECID for end-to-end tracing across app/Kubernetes tier and database tier.

     ![OpenTracing Id](./images/opentracingidsetasecid.png " ")